What Keeps Us Going (1 Peter 1:1-12)

 To find out, let's turn to 1 Peter.

 It's tempting to see this as a book that was written long ago and far away to people who have long been dead.
-Today I'd like to picture this as a letter to real people who were facing a situation that is in many ways like the one that we face.
+Today, I want to write a letter to real people who were in a situation similar to ours in many ways.

 What kept them going in the face of tough realities?
 Here's what we're going to find: A solid grasp on the Gospel keeps you going.